swingletree-oss/swingletree/README.md

 | SonarQube | webhook/sonar             | required  |
 | GitHub    | webhook/github            | optional  |

-If you do not care about setting a `pending` commit status on GitHub `push` events you can skip adding Swingletree as a GitHub organization or repository webhook.
+If you do not care about setting a `pending` commit status on GitHub `push` events, you can skip adding Swingletree as a GitHub organization or repository webhook.

 ### SonarQube Analysis Parameters